Sponsored

 Fast read

-Homeowners in Australia who instal a small-scale solar panel system are eligible for the solar rebate, commonly known as the Small-Scale Technology Certificates (STCs) programme.
+Homeowners in Australia who install a small-scale solar panel system are eligible for the solar rebate, commonly known as the Small-Scale Technology Certificates (STCs) programme.
 The rebate, which can range from $2,000 to $3,000 depending on the size of the installation, is given as an upfront discount on the cost of purchasing a solar panel system.

 The solar panel system must be installed by a Clean Energy Council (CEC) accredited installer and utilise CEC-approved hardware to qualify for the rebate.
 The Renewable Energy Target, a government programme designed to promote electricity generation from renewable sources, includes the solar rebate, which is available for installations up to 100 kW.